Telescope Advisor — Expert Telescope Reviews and Buying Guides 2026

 What is the best telescope for the money in 2026?

 Dollar-for-dollar, a Dobsonian reflector gives you the most aperture (light-gathering power) per dollar spent.
 An 8-inch Dobsonian collects 4× more light than a 4-inch refractor at a similar price point.
-For budget options under $300, see our Best Budget Telescopes guide.
+For tight-budget options, see our Best Telescopes Under $200 guide, or Best Budget Telescopes for up to $500.

 How much should I spend on a first telescope?

-A strong first telescope is often available between $200 and $500, depending on mount quality and aperture.
-Compare options in Best Telescopes Under $300 and Best Budget Telescopes.
+A strong first telescope is often available between $150 and $500, depending on mount quality and aperture.
+Compare options in Best Telescopes Under $200, Best Telescopes Under $300, and Best Budget Telescopes.

 Which telescope is best for seeing planets and deep-sky objects?